Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 3. Christmas-Themed Magic Mirror From an Old Laptop

-There are many uses for an old laptop, and extracting the display to reuse it for a futuristic “magic” mirror is one of the best.
-The idea is simple: you build a mirror that not only reflects back at you, but also shares information.
+There are many uses for an old laptop.
+Extracting the display to reuse it for a futuristic “magic” mirror is one of the best.
+The idea is simple: you build a mirror that not only reflects you, but also shares information.

 5. Control Your Exterior Christmas Lights

 It’s not a real Christmas until you’ve illuminated the neighborhood with your own holiday lights.
 But what’s the best way of controlling them?
-Well, a Raspberry Pi comes high on the list, and if teamed up with the necessary relays, the GPIO array can be used.
+A Raspberry Pi comes high on the list; if teamed up with the necessary relays, the GPIO can be used.

 6. Digital Photo Frame Tree Decoration